hxu296/tariff/README.md

 })

 # Now when you import these packages, they'll be TARIFFED!
-import numpy   # This will be 50% slower import pandas  # This will be 200% slower
+import numpy   # This will take 50% more time import pandas  # This will take 200% more time
 ```

 ## How It Works